Methodology

 Core equations

 B(p) is the paper's own citation count under a log scale.
 N(p) sums the same log-scaled count over the papers that cite it (citers), each weighted by 1 / their reference count so a citer that cites thousands of papers contributes less per edge than one that cites a handful.
 Self-citations are removed by matching OpenAlex author IDs.
-FAIR and DataCite signals are visible alongside the score for context but do not enter it β their coverage is too uneven across repositories to use as a ranking signal.
+An optional citer-diversity multiplier D(p) on the network term is off by default (identically 1) and documented in the technical reference below.
+FAIR and DataCite signals are visible alongside the score for context but do not enter it — their coverage is too uneven across repositories to use as a ranking signal.

 Scope & defaults